arjuntschand/DukeSchedulingAssistant/backend/README_backend.md

      - `other`

 3. **Context retrieval** (`rag_pipeline.retrieve_context`):
-   - Delegates to `retrieval.simple_retriever.retrieve`.
-   - Uses a tiny in-memory corpus of handbook-like strings about Pratt majors, overload rules, and study abroad.
-   - Uses a naive keyword overlap score to pick the top `k` chunks.
+   - Delegates to the real `Retriever` (`backend/rag/retriever.py`).
+   - Queries a Chroma vector index built from:
+     - Course CSVs (e.g. `BME_classes.csv`, `CEE_classes.csv`).
+     - Handbook PDFs (e.g. `BMEHandbook2024-2025.pdf`).
+   - Applies metadata filters based on the student's major and intent and returns the top `k` `Document`s.

+4. **Few-shot example retrieval** (`rag_pipeline.retrieve_fewshot_examples`):
+   - Retrieves whole worked examples from `FewShotLearningExamples.pdf`, ingested as `type="fewshot_example"`.
+   - Returns only the top 2 examples (by similarity to the question).

-4. **Answer generation** (`rag_pipeline.generate_answer`):
+5. **Answer generation** (`rag_pipeline.generate_answer`):
    - Builds a RAG-style prompt including:
      - A system message describing the Duke Pratt advising assistant.
      - A system message summarizing the `PrattProfile` fields.
-     - An assistant message listing the retrieved handbook-like excerpts.
+     - A system message listing the retrieved handbook / course context.
+     - A system message listing the selected few-shot examples (top 2).
+     - The prior conversation history from the current chat.
      - A final user message with the intent label and the student's question.
-   - Calls `LLMClient.chat(...)` to get an answer from the GPT model.
+   - Calls the OpenRouter client to get an answer from the GPT model.
    - Returns `ChatResponse` with:
      - `reply`: model answer.
      - `retrieved_chunks`: the snippets sent as context.
      - `metadata`: at least `intent` and `intent_confidence`.

-## 5. RAG and Pratt handbooks (future work)
+## 5. RAG and Pratt handbooks

-Current retrieval is purely illustrative and uses a hardcoded list in `backend/retrieval/simple_retriever.py`.
-To move to a real RAG over the five Pratt degree handbooks, you would:

-1. Place the handbook source files (PDF or text) under `backend/data/`.
-2. Create an ingestion script (e.g. `ingest_handbooks.py`) that:
-   - Loads and chunks each handbook into passages.
-   - Calls `LLMClient.embed(...)` to create embeddings.
-   - Stores embeddings and metadata in a local index or vector DB.
-3. Replace `simple_retriever.retrieve` with a new retriever that:
-   - Loads the index.
-   - Computes an embedding for the incoming question.
-   - Performs nearest-neighbor search to return the most relevant chunks.

-All higher-level interfaces (`retrieve_context`, `generate_answer`, and the `POST /api/chat` contract) can remain the same while you upgrade the retrieval layer.
+The legacy toy retriever has been replaced by a real vector-based RAG stack.
+For details on ingestion, Chroma, and the metadata-aware retriever, see `backend/README_RAG.md`.